Coupled mode theory: Formulation

 The formulation of the coupled mode theory is based on the development of the solution to an electromagnetic problem into modes.
-Most of the time it is eigenmodes which are taken in order to form a complete base.
+Typically, the eigenmodes are used to form a complete basis.
 The choice of the basis and the adoption of certain hypothesis like parabolic approximation differs from formulation to formulation.

 The classification proposed by of the different formulation is as follows: